Sustainability, climate and environment

 At the beginning of every year, the University submits a report on its environmental management work to the Government (the Ministry of Education and Research) and to the Swedish Environmental Protection Agency.
 In the report, you can read about the University’s efforts over the past year to achieve the goals in the environmental action plan.
 The report also assesses the University’s contribution to advance towards the national and global goals.

-The Swedish Environmental Protection Agency, which is the coordinating authority, subsequently compiles a report on the environmental management work of all public authorities, and a ranking.
-The report for 2019 is to be published in April.
+The Swedish Environmental Protection Agency, which is the coordinating authority, subsequently compiles a report on the environmental management work of all public authorities.

 Environmental certification system